Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses

-We note that if a PBC~metastate is supported on nontrivial mixed Gibbs states, then~(1) all non-spin-flip-related pure states in the metastate are mutually incongruent~\cite{NS01c}, and (2) the metastate barycenter (also called the metastate averaged state~\cite{Read14}) is a single mixed Gibbs state whose decomposition into pure states has no atoms~\cite{NS06b,Read14}.
+We note that if a PBC~metastate is supported on nontrivial mixed Gibbs states (i.e., Gibbs states which are mixtures of more than one pure state pair), then~(1) all non-spin-flip-related pure states in the metastate are mutually incongruent~\cite{NS01c}, and (2) the metastate barycenter (also called the metastate averaged state~\cite{Read14}) is a single mixed Gibbs state whose decomposition into pure states has no atoms~\cite{NS06b,Read14}.

-{\it Restricted metastate.\/} We now construct a new type of metastate which will be referred to as a {\it restricted metastate\/}.
-Choose a pure state $\omega$ randomly from~$\kappa_J$ as follows: first, choose a Gibbs state~$\Gamma$ from the distribution $\kappa_J(\Gamma)$.
-If $\Gamma$ is itself pure or else an equal mixture of a spin-reversed pair of pure states, then $\omega=\Gamma$ in the first case or $\omega$ equals either of the two pure states in the second.
-(Because our focus will be on edge overlaps, which of the two pure states is chosen will be immaterial).
-On the other hand, if $\Gamma$ is a nontrivial mixture of infinitely many pure states, then one chooses a pure state $\omega$ from $\Gamma$ according to its pure state decomposition.
-(Note that this procedure is equivalent to choosing a pure state randomly from the metastate barycenter~\cite{NS06b}.)
-We also choose an interval $(p-\delta,p+\delta)$ with $p\in(-1,1)$, $\delta>0$ and

-We now present two constructions which may give rise to different restricted metastates, but which will both satisfy the three properties listed earlier.
+We now construct a new type of metastate which will be referred to as a {\it restricted metastate\/}.
+Begin by choosing a pure state $\omega$ randomly from~$\kappa_J$ and an interval $(p-\delta,p+\delta)$ with $p\in(-1,1)$ and $\delta>0$.
+We use two different constructions which may give rise to different restricted metastates, but which will both satisfy the three properties listed earlier.